derekvincent/djv-iac-infra-module/sap-po-alb/README.md

-# SAP PO Appliation Load Balancer
+# SAP PO Application Load Balancer
-Allows for the provsioing of an AWS ALB along with a listener, default rule, targets, target groups, association to an certificate, security group and forward rules to a backend.
+Allows for the provisioning of an AWS ALB along with a listener, default rule, targets, target groups, association to an certificate, security group and forward rules to a backend.

 <!-- BEGINNING OF PRE-COMMIT-TERRAFORM DOCS HOOK -->
 ## Requirements